efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB3.2/U1LAB3.2.md

 ---
-description: **
+description: How does Flexbox offer more specific formatting than Grid?
 ---

 # Flexbox Interview

 ### Teacher Notes

 This lab is a way for students to get some at bats at applying CSS Flexbox to pre-written HTML code.
-The main section focusses on tackling individual parts of a webpage such as the sidebar, footer, etc. In the extension, students will have two opportunities to use both Grid and Flexbox to bring these different parts together completing a full webpage.
+The main section focusses on tackling individual parts of a webpage such as the sidebar, footer, etc. In the extension, students will have two opportunities to use both Grid and Flexbox simultaneously to bring these different parts together completing a full webpage.

-DISCLAIMER: The order of the two extension questions are interchangeable. #5 is slightly more challenging than #6 as it requires the cutting and pasting of code from various files into one.
+DISCLAIMER: The order of the two extension questions are interchangeable. #5 is slightly more challenging than #6 as it requires the copying and pasting of code from various files into one.
 This can cause some errors that are good to troubleshoot through, but are not the intent of such a lesson.
-However, #5 is a natural continuation of the previous levels 1-4.
+Despite #5 being more challenging, it is a natural continuation of the previous levels 1-4 which is why it is originally placed as #5.

 ### Prompt